Mets ace deGrom to make 1st injury rehab start Sunday - WHIZ News

 Sidelined by injuries since last July, the two-time Cy Young Award winner is scheduled to start Sunday night for Class A St. Lucie against the Jupiter Hammerheads.
 He’s expected to throw about 25 pitches and two innings.

-It will be the first competitive outing since spring training for deGrom, out all season because of a stress reaction in his right scapula that caused inflammation.
+It will be the first competitive outing since spring training for deGrom, sidelined all season because of a stress reaction in his right scapula that caused inflammation.

 But then he was sidelined by the stress reaction and didn’t throw another bullpen until June 4.
 The 34-year-old right-hander has been facing hitters at the team’s complex in Florida and the Mets said he felt good after throwing 27 pitches to batters on Wednesday.